 She served on the Nominating Committe (NomCom) for the selection of representatives of the technical community on the IGF MAG in 2013, as well as 2014.

 UN CSTD WG

-In 2011, she was selected as one of five representatives globally of the Internet technical communitiy, to the United Nations CSTD working group on the improvement of the IGF.
-In this work, where she represented the technical community, she liaised and worked closely together with representatives from all stakeholder groups, including civil society, the private sector and governments in shaping the IGF and its future direction.
+In 2011, she was selected as a representative of the Internet technical communitiy, to the United Nations CSTD working group on the improvement of the IGF.
+In this work, she liaised and worked closely together with representatives from all stakeholder groups, including civil society, the private sector and governments in shaping the IGF and its future direction.